bgeminiuc67/lethal-markets/QUICKSTART.md

 - ❌ No NewsAPI key required
 - ❌ No stock API key required
 - ❌ No complex setup
-- ✅ Just GPT-5 does everything!
+- ✅ Just Claude does everything!

 ## 🔥 Features